 • This is awesome:

 SOME DOUCHEBAG: Hal [Steinbrenner], it's the most uttered phrase in sports, "The New York Yankees are world champions."Ahahaha.
 That's not even the most uttered phrase for this team, which would probably be "Past a diving Jeter!"
 Or, I don't know, "Outside, for a ball."
-What a fucking whore.
+What an ass.

 • Joe Girardi has a lot of clichés to tell you while explaining how the Yankees won: